 The difference between marital and separate property might seem simple, but this designation can be among the most complicated aspects of a divorce.
 The is particularly true in high-asset or long-term marriages.
 Florida judges also have the option to award separate property to the other spouse if they deem that to be fair.

-Having an experienced attorney from Zisser Law Firm is critical to accurately determining which assets should be divided.
+Having an experienced attorney from Zisser Family Law is critical to accurately determining which assets should be divided.
 Asset distribution can also directly impact spousal support negotiations.

 Benefits of Prenuptial and Postnuptial Agreements